 Modify Game Engine to Support the Scene Object

 The game engine must be modified in two important ways.
-First, as you will continue to observe when new functionality is introduced the game engine access file, index.js, must be modified to export the newly introduced symbols to the client.
-Second, the Scene.stop() function introduce the possibility of stopping the game, and, when that happens, it is necessary to cleanup all system components and free up allocated resources.
+First, the game engine access file, index.js, must be modified to export the newly introduced symbols to the client as is done with all new functionality.
+Second, the Scene.stop() function introduces the possibility of stopping the game and handles the cleanup and resource deallocation required in that process.

 Export the Scene Class to the Client